Current programmes

 Climate.
 Youth.
 Society.
 (CYS) supported young people to explore the intersections of climate justice, creativity and community.
 Through this programme, young activists developed local campaigns, artistic projects and powerful resources.

-The mentoring programme had three key aims:
+The mentoring programme had 3 key aims:

 - To help create climate justice leaders of the future.